evrekadev/evreka-api-doc/source/engagement/entity/types.rst

 Data Structure
 ^^^^^^^^^^^^^^^^^
 There is no required parameter for this request.
-Optionally, dynamic fields on ``extra`` can be used to filter the results.
+Optionally, custom fields on ``extra`` can be used to filter the results.

 Example Code